jarangmandi/TDHelper/README.md

 ## 2022.02.08

 Trade Dangerous Helper has a new home!
 Unfortunately Cmdr Austen is no longer able to maintain this wonderful tool and the most recent release was some two and a half years ago, since when Elite: Dangerous has seen many updates.
 Fleet Carriers are new, Odyssey settlements are new, and the underlying tradedangerous program has moved on to support these updates.
-Until now, TDH hasn't.'
+Until now, TDH hasn't.
 I now, stepping on the shoulders of giants, have taken on the mantle of maintaining it.

 Cmdr JarangMandi